 Is Neutrogena certified cruelty-free?

 Neutrogena conducts animal testing when authorities require it, and PETA lists it on their animal testing brand list.
 This means that Neutrogena is not cruelty-free.
-However, let’s get an assumption on why it is so.

 Which brands should I support instead?